That-Italian-Guy/dungeon-dynamics/_posts/2024-03-08-build-better-d&d-monsters.md

 A classic scenario - a low level party against a group of Skeletons.

-Meet the Conventional 5e Skeleton.
+{% include figure image_path="/assets/images/video-blogs/mm_vlog_001/skelly_001.png" caption="Meet the Conventional 5e Skeleton." %}

 It can do two things: attack with a shortsword; or attack with a shortbow.
 Both are +4 to hit and they both deal 1d6+2 points of piercing damage.
 The Dungeon Master gives us the lowdown, describing its appearance and highlighting its vulnerabilities and immunities.
 Yet, beyond its looks and resistances, its identity feels somewhat generic.
 We could be facing a brittle boned goblin that has been dosing with cobra poison their whole life and the stat block would be mostly identical.

-Now, let's shift to an Action-Oriented monster—the Four-Armed Skeleton from Level Up Advanced 5e Monstrous Menagerie.
+Now, let's shift to an Action-Oriented monster.

+{% include figure image_path="/assets/images/video-blogs/mm_vlog_001/skelly_003.png" caption="Four-Armed Skeleton from Level Up Advanced 5e Monstrous Menagerie" %}

 At first glance, it seems similar, even sharing identical attack actions.
 But a deeper dive reveals its uniqueness.
 This stat block tells us we're dealing with a monster that refuses to stay down—understandable since it lost all its meat and is still kicking!
 With Elite Recovery, it automatically shakes off a Condition each turn when below half its maximum hit points.
 It boasts more hit points than a regular ¼ CR monster (double the amount of the conventional skeleton, in fact), maintaining vulnerability to bludgeoning damage but “simulating” a resistance to other damage types due to increased HP.
 The crucial difference?
 It's a resistance that doesn't frustrate players; no one wants to roll and be told they inflict a measly 2 points of damage.
 The Conventional skeleton's low hit points ensure it will encounter a swift demise no matter the weapon, making its resistance irrelevant.
 But you'll definitely see a fighter switch to their mace when facing this one!

 Incidentally, the majority of Action-Oriented monsters were crafted during the later stages of the 5e development cycle, leading to this kind of “player-friendly” and more elegant approach to design.